OverviewBlog

 • Selective need for professional collection support

-• A desire for flexibility between different service levels
+• Desire for flexibility between different service levels

 Industry Expertise and Specialisation

-Construction Knowledge: Understanding of construction contracts, payment procedures, and industry practices.
+• Construction knowledge: Understanding of contracts, payment procedures, and industry practices

-Sector Experience: Specific experience with your construction sector, whether groundworks, housebuilding, commercial, or specialist trades.
+• Sector experience: Specific experience with your construction sector

 Financial Terms and Structure